CYHSM/chess-surprise-analysis/media/alphazero/README.md

 <p align="center"><img src="alphago_board_bf.png" width="480"></p>

-After analysing the game with this library we get this heatmap which shows us the evaluations of Stockfish 8 over each depth for each half-move:

 As one can see move 19 was also "surprising" to Stockfish (half-move number 38) where even for very high depths it still believed his position to be advantageous.
 The first time Stockfish actually saw a superior position of AlphaZero was at half-move 67.

 For comparison, below is the original analysis with Stockfish 8:

 <p align="center"><img src="https://cdn.rawgit.com/CYHSM/chess-surprise-analysis/master/media/alphazero_to36.svg" width="1000"></p>

-# ----------------------------------------------